microsoft/microsoft-bonsai-api/README.md

 [house-energy](https://github.com/microsoft/microsoft-bonsai-api/tree/main/Python/samples/house-energy) - Simulator for controlling the temperature inside of a house to a desired temperatures, just like a thermostat.

+[moabsim-py](https://github.com/microsoft/microsoft-bonsai-api/tree/main/Python/samples/moabsim-py) - Simulator for balancing a ball on a plate, based on hardware.
+Tutorial 2 is meant for deployment.
+Additional Inkling samples can be found in `/Machine-Teaching-Examples`.

 ### C#

 [cartpole](https://github.com/microsoft/microsoft-bonsai-api/tree/main/CSharp/samples/Microsoft.Bonsai.Api.Samples.Cartpole) - Classic CartPole simulator in C#.
 Balancing an inverted pendulum on a moving cart.